Master of Business Analytics

 I have several years of work experience.
 Am I still eligible for the MBAn program?

 The MBAn program was designed for those in the very early stages of their career.
-Please review the Class Profile to see if your background and experience aligns with our current students.
+Please review the Class Profile to see if your background and experience align with our current students.
 Applicants with several years of work experience may also want to consider the MBA program, during which you can take Business Analytics elective courses or pursue the Business Analytics certificate while developing yourself as a leader.

 What is the MBAn tuition charge?